akpw/efst/README.md

     Mounted: /Volumes/LayeredSecrets
 ```

 This would keep the conf/key file in a dedicated local folder, further enhancing the cloud data security.
-As in the examples above we put both encrypted backends into a single directory (~/Dropbox/.my_secret_folder), another implication is that we now have a two interleaved encrypted file systems living in a single place.
+As in the examples above we put both encrypted backends into a single directory (~/Dropbox/.my_secret_folder), another interesting implication is that we now have two interleaved encrypted file systems living alongside in a single place.
 While generally it's a good idea to use dedicated backend storage folders, a configuration like that could be useful for e.g. various plausible deniablity scenarios.

 I will follow up with more advanced examples and use-cases in some of the future blogs.